dingherself/130/syllabus.md

 ### Code of Academic Integrity

 Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
 Students are expected to adhere to the UA Code of Academic Integrity as described in the UA General Catalog.
-See <http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity>.
+See <http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity>{: .text-break}>.

 ### Plagiarism

-**I view plagiarism as a *very* serious violation of the university’s Code of Academic Integrity, and you should as well.** I strongly encourage you to review this helpful guide prepared by the university library: <https://new.library.arizona.edu/research/citing/plagiarism>.
+**I view plagiarism as a *very* serious violation of the university’s Code of Academic Integrity, and you should as well.** I strongly encourage you to review this helpful guide prepared by the university library: <https://new.library.arizona.edu/research/citing/plagiarism>{: .text-break}.
 I understand different instructors may draw the line somewhat differently; if you have any questions about what constitutes plagiarism for the purposes of our course, please don’t hesitate to ask me.

 ### Use of generative AI tools